AbdulRahmanGit/DevDose/README.md

 ### License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ### Contact

-For any inquiries or feedback, please reach out to [Abdul Rahman](mailto:abdulrahman@example.com).
+For any inquiries or feedback, please reach out to [Abdul Rahman](mailto:rahmanabdulworking@gmail.com).

 ---